alexf4d/birds-eye/README.md

 ## 4. Educational References

-Here are some references were useful in the development process.
+Here are some references that were useful in the development process.

    - [Python: Real Time Object Detection (Image Webcam, Video files) with Yolov3 and OpenCV](https://www.youtube.com/watch?v=1LCb1PVqzeY)